-Sweet, juicy, and colorful, citrus fruits give us a much needed dose of sunshine during wintertime.
+Sweet, juicy, and colorful, citrus fruits give us a much-needed dose of sunshine during wintertime.
 Popular for their flu-fighting properties, they are already an important part of our arsenal when it comes to boosting our immune system.
 However, the full extent of their benefits on our health remains unknown, which is a shame!

 Packed with nutrients and antioxidants, citrus fruits have a lot to offer.
 They help our bodies get rid of free radicals and positively impact a range of metabolic functions to help us thrive.
 What’s even better?
-Citruses can be enjoyed in a myriad of ways, from casual snack to elaborate desserts, passing by beauty and personal care.
+Citruses can be enjoyed in a myriad of ways, from casual snacks to elaborate desserts, passing by beauty and personal care.

 Want to know more about the amazing health benefits and uses of these winter fruits?
 We’ve got the deets for you, including a ton of delicious citrusy recipes from the Food Monster App!